bryandugan/bryan-dugan/content/posts/Books I Love on Design, Development and Bettering yourself/Books I Love on Design, Development and Bettering yourself.md

 ## Design Books

-**[Refactoring UI](https://refactoringui.com/book/) —  Adam Wathan & Steve Schoger**
+### Refactoring UI

 If you're only to have one book on UI design, this is it.
 This digital-only book is an absolute must-read if you're a developer that's interested in learning basic UI design principles, or if you're a designer that does any work creating user interfaces.
 If you're a developer, this book will help you to rely less on a designer for making good design decisions.
 If you're a designer, this book will help you learn some elegant solutions to common UI problems and how to think a bit like a developer.

+Adam Wathan & Steve Schoger — [Digital Download](https://refactoringui.com/book/)

 **[Don’t Make Me Think Revisited](https://amzn.to/3gi39ri) — Scott Krug**

 An essential read for anyone that is getting started in UX.
 The revisited version is a must-have, as it also goes over mobile UX.
-Most of the concepts are simple, but it's great to go over why you make unconscious design decisions.
-You'll also learn quite a few great new UX concepts through this book!
+If you're new to UX or even a veteran, you'll learn quite a few great new UX concepts throughout this book!

 **[Draplin Design Co.
 Pretty Much Everything](https://amzn.to/3cZsaWl) — Aaron James Draplin**